Vincit/objection.js/doc/api/model/static-properties.md

 ## `static` relationMappings

-This property defines the relations to other models.
+This property defines the relations (relationships, associations) to other models.

-relationMappings is an object (or a function that returns an object) whose keys are relation names and values are [RelationMapping](/api/types/#type-relationmapping) instances.
+`relationMappings` is an object (or a function/getter that returns an object) whose keys are relation names and values are [RelationMapping](/api/types/#type-relationmapping) instances.
 The `join` property in addition to the relation type define how the models are related to one another.

 The `from` and `to` properties of the `join` object define the database columns through which the models are associated.
 Note that neither of these columns need to be primary keys.
 They can be any columns.
 In fact they can even be fields inside JSON columns (using the [ref](/api/objection/#ref) helper).
 In the case of ManyToManyRelation also the join table needs to be defined.
 This is done using the `through` object.

 The `modelClass` passed to the relation mappings is the class of the related model.
 It can be one of the following: